Jungyeon-Bodhi/azobe/README.md

 The 24-PI-NG-1 Data Analysis file performs data analysis for this project.
 It creates tables and visualisations for each indicator and social demographic.

-Before running the scripts, please place the four survey datasets in the "\data\raw data" folder and download the Jupyter Notebook.
+Before running the scripts, please place the four survey datasets in the "\data\clean data" folder and download the Jupyter Notebook.